FIFA 23 will be the last title produced by EA and FIFA, with the full launch of the game coming on Friday, 30 September.

 FIFA 23 is set to bring one of the most immersive matchday experiences to date, with a host of changes making this year's game feel more real than ever before.

 Cross-Play has finally come in FIFA 23, however, it isn't a simple matter, with only certain game modes gaining it, and different combinations of what consoles are compatible in differing situations.

 You can read more about FIFA 23 Cross-Play right here to discover how to link up with your mates online.

 VOLTA Football is still the new toy in the box, so we don’t expect any new game modes to arrive any time soon.

-Ultimate Team will remain the main attraction as that is EA’s big money-spinner, so expect plenty of work to go into the most popular and lucrative game mode.
+Ultimate Team remains the main attraction as that is EA’s big money-spinner.

-Career Mode received a huge overhaul in FIFA 22, so don’t expect massive changes in the next game as EA will look to clean up any loose ends rather than adding lots of new features.
+Career Mode received a huge overhaul in FIFA 22, so there aren't massive changes in this game as EA looks to clean up any loose ends rather than adding lots of new features.

-As ever, Pro Clubs will remain a sociable and fun game mode, so we could see something new and exciting there.
+As ever, Pro Clubs will remain a sociable and fun game mode that is best enjoyed with mates!